What Does FICO Stand For? What is a FICO Score?

 Did you know that it is also possible to achieve a perfect FICO score?
 The best FICO score a consumer can have is an 850, and that number has been reached by only about 0.5% of consumers that practiced better credit behavior.

-Good behaviors to follow to help you reach your FICO score goals of 850 are: Paying all your bills on time.
+Good behaviours to follow to help you reach your FICO score goals of 850 are: Paying all your bills on time.
 Not carrying your credit card balances month to month.
 And not opening multiple accounts.

 FICO SBSS